blazejba/gp2/README.md

 Evolutionary Computation can benefit from the emergent properties of parallel searching.
 W. Punch in his paper [3], points out to a property called *superlinear speedup*.
-It emerges in many applications of GA, resulting in total amount of work (in this case evaluations) needed for finding a good solution, decreasing for each extra parallel evolutionary subprocess at the disposal of the searching device.
+It emerges in many applications of GA, resulting in total amount of work (in this case evaluations) needed for finding a good solution decreasing for each extra parallel evolutionary subprocess at the disposal of the searching device.

-In order to create a tool which utilizes superlinear speedup and enables using GA for complex and time-consuming problems, an architecture support parallel computation has been designed.
-The overview of the system can be seen on **F1**.
+In order to create a tool which utilizes superlinear speedup and enables using GA for complex and time-consuming problems, an architecture that supports parallel computation has been designed.
+The overview of the implemented architecture can be seen on **F1**.

 .
 .
 .
+.

 ![experiment_class](./docs/experiment_class.png)
+.
 .
 .
 .